 7) LEVELS of CoQ10 CAN FALL — what aging patients are doing about it

 CoQ10, know as Co-enzyme Q10 or ubiquinone, is a substance similar to a vitamin and known to be a powerful natural antioxidant.
 Besides having a major positive effect on heart health and your mitochondria’s ability to produce energy, Life Extension7 states that CoQ10 also has “protective effects in the brain and nervous system, in asthma and chronic lung disease, in diabetes and the metabolic syndrome, on ocular health, and even on the aging immune system.”

 Studies even show a correlation between the right amount of CoQ10 and lowered risk of dementia as you age.8

 And with the aging of your body, your ability to break down ubiquinone to the active ubiquinol may be decreased, as well as your ability to absorb CoQ10 from food.
 Also note that statins, which many older folks are put on due to rising cholesterol, can lower CoQ10!

 The solution?
 Cutting edge doctors recommend supplementation.
 And the majority seem to agree that taking “ubiquinol”, the active form, is a better choice than “ubiquinone”.
 Recommended doses range from 100 mg to 600 mg depending on who you read.
 Work with your doctor on this.

 From Janie: the above is not an exhaustive list of what can go downhill with aging, but gives you a great start!

 ** HAVE YOU LIKED THE Stop the Thyroid Madness FACEBOOK PAGE??
-And similar to the STTM website and books, is strongly based on reported patient experiences and the wisdom gained from them.
+Similar to the STTM website and books, it’s strongly based on reported patient experiences and the wisdom gained from them.
 STTM is the MOTHERSHIP of those reported experiences.